The Naked and the Dead: Plot

-Part Four – Wake

-In the process of "mopping up", Cummings discovers that a Japanese supply depot had been destroyed by artillery fire weeks before.
+Later, Cummings discovers that a Japanese supply depot had been destroyed by artillery fire weeks before.
 The Japanese lines had been falling apart for months, and a week before the final attack, the Japanese had run out of ammo.
 Cummings looks back at his intelligence reports and sees that they gave no indication of Japanese weaknesses.
-“For a moment [Cummings] almost admitted that he had had very little or perhaps nothing at all to do with this victory, or indeed any victory – it had been accomplished by a random play of vulgar good luck larded into a causal net of factors too large, too vague, for him to comprehend.
-He allowed himself this thought ... but it caused him a deep depression."
-The novel ends with Major Dalleson thinking of a new way to implement map training exercises, indicating that despite the lessons each character in the novel learned about the meaninglessness of war, the structures will remain unchanged.
+He realizes his victory was based on luck rather than strategy, frustrating Cummings.
+The novel ends with Major Dalleson thinking of a new way to implement map training exercises, indicating that the structure of war will remain unchanged.